nicowilliams/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 The principal "kiprop/slavehostname\@REALM" (where "slavehostname" is the name of the slave KDC host, and "REALM" is the name of the Kerberos realm) must be present in the slave's keytab file.

+:ref:`kproplog(8)` can be used to force full replication when iprop is enabled.

 OPTIONS
 --------